Program: VAHS Primary Care Clinic

 - Able to work independently and collaboratively as part of a team-based model of care

-- Demonstrated conflict resolution, consultation, and leadership skills
+- Demonstrated problem solving, consultation, leadership, and critical thinking skills

 - Able to operate related equipment, including applicable software applications

 - Physically able to perform the duties of the position